-Salim Mohamed Masaud Al Mashikhi holds a Bachelor's Degree in Mathematics.
+Salim Mohamed Masaud Al Mashaikhy holds a Bachelor's Degree in Mathematics.
 He is currently employed in the Expenditure Department of the Royal Court Affairs.
 He is the Deputy Chairman of Oman Fixed Income Fund and is also a member of the Izdihar Fund.

-In Bank Sohar, he is the Chairman of the Board Audit Committee and is a member of the Risk Management Committee.
+In Sohar International Bank, he is a member of the Board Audit Committee and the Board Risk Committee.